corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/deployment-kubernetes.md

 ## Introduction

-This deployment guide provides a set of simple steps for a test deployment of Corda: Enterprise Edition  Network Manager (CENM) on a Kubernetes cluster in Azure Cloud.
+This deployment guide provides a set of simple steps for a test deployment of Corda Enterprise Network Manager (CENM) on a Kubernetes cluster in Azure Cloud.
 The deployment uses Bash scripts and Helm templates provided with CENM Docker images.